JUMPSEAT

 AEROSPACE NEWS

-Passengers on several outbound flights from Munich Airport were forced to spend the night onboard aircraft due to the airport’s closure and unavailability of ground transportation.
-The incident, which affected around 500 passengers across five flights, was caused by snowfall and subsequent flight cancellations.
-Passengers on a Lufthansa A320neo flight to Copenhagen, as well as flights to Singapore, Gdansk, Graz, and Venice, were impacted.
-The situation was exacerbated by the lack of food, blankets, and amenities onboard the aircraft, which were not equipped for overnight stays.
-The incident was first reported by AeroTime.
+Passengers on several outbound flights from Munich Airport were forced to spend the night onboard aircraft due to flight cancellations and unavailability of ground transportation.
+The incident, which affected around 500 passengers across five flights, was caused by snowfall and the airport’s night curfew.
+Passengers on a Lufthansa flight to Copenhagen, operated by an A320neo, were among those affected, with reports of uncomfortable conditions onboard due to lack of food and amenities.
+The situation was eventually resolved when ground services resumed in the morning, allowing passengers to disembark and continue their journeys.
+The incident was reported by AeroTime.

 Key Takeaways